micromata/generator-baumeister/app/templates/_README.md

 	3.3.3

 If that isn’t the case you have to install Node.js first.
 On OS X I strongly recommend installing Node via [Homebrew](http://brew.sh).
 Not just because it’s easier to switch versions with Homebrew but also because you prevent potential permission problems when running npm.

-### Bower

-Bootstrap, jQuery and other plugins are installed via [Bower](http://bower.io) (»a package manager for the web«).
-You can check the availability of bower with typing the following into your terminal:

-	bower --version

-Your terminal should response with the version number of Bower, if Bower is installed properly.
-Something like:

-	1.5.2

-Otherwise you have to install Bower first.

-#### Installing Bower

-Thanks to Node.js and npm installing Bower globally is just this simple one-liner:

-	npm install -g bower

-Also make sure that Git is installed as some bower packages require it to be fetched and installed.

 ### Grunt